Treating

 Hormone Replacement Therapy (HRT)

-The most effective evidence-based treatment for perimenopausal symptoms.
-HRT replaces the oestrogen (and often progesterone) that your body is producing less of, directly addressing the hormonal cause of your symptoms.
-Available as patches, gels, tablets, sprays, and vaginal preparations.
+Best evidence-based intervention in the treatment of perimenopausal symptoms.
+HRT acts as a substitute for oestrogen (and in many cases progesterone) which your body is producing less of, tackling the hormonal underlying causes of your symptoms.
+In the form of patches, gels, tablets, sprays and vaginal preparations.

-Hot Flushes Night Sweats Mood Bone Protection Joint Pain Sleep Libido
+Night Sweats Hot Flushes Mood Bones Joint Pain Sleep Libido

 Testosterone Therapy